nasa-gibs/gpu-data-to-image/README.md

 parser.py loads data from the NEXUS JSON backend and formats it into a Numpy array.
 This is largely unfinished and will need some tweaking.
 Hopefully when this is incorporated directly into the backend we will receive Numpy arrays directly instead of JSON files.

-## Setup

-This code requires a number of Python libraries to run.
-You can run `pip install -r requirements.txt` to automatically install requirements.
-Then you can run the individual modules with `python [name]` or the run.sh script for the Flask server.

 ## Algorithm Overview